-National Library of Scotland are requesting copies of material produced by businesses to communicate with the public about their changed business operations.
-By sending these in print, businesses will be contributing to a coronavirus collection at the National Library that will be used to help people to understand the history of this time.
+The National Library of Scotland are calling for copies of COVID-19 related material produced by businesses to communicate with the public about their changed business operations.

 What materials are relevant?

 - Signs and posters with directional information to assist social distancing